-You should fill out the Asset and Debt Statement and the Income and Expense Statement found on the Hawaii Family Court website or emailed to you by our office as well as the Client Intake form we email to you.
+You should fill out the Asset and Debt Statement and the Income and Expense Statement which can be found on the Hawaii Family Court website or emailed to you by our office as well as the Client Intake form we email to you.
 If you do not have time to fill out the forms, look over them and be aware of what information will be helpful in our meeting.

 We also ask that if possible, you bring your last two years of tax returns and and other documents that affect your case, such as written agreements between the parties, documents that substantiate your claims or the other side’s claims, and other documents that you think are important.

 Before we can represent you, we need a signed retainer agreement and an initial retainer.
-The amount of retainer needed will vary according to your case, with the standard retainer being $10,000-15,000, higher in cases involving businesses, trusts, interstate issues, and other such matters.
+The amount of retainer needed will vary according to your case, with the standard divorce case retainer being at least $10,000-15,000, higher in cases involving businesses, trusts, interstate issues, and other such matters.
 We bill against your retainer and if it is being depleted and your case is ongoing, we may require an additional retainer.
 The amount of the initial retainer is not an estimate of actual cost of your case, as each case is individual and depends on various factors.